 Avoid air pollution: Air pollution was associated with higher A1c.
 Keep your living space cleaner.
 If possible, get an air purifier.

-Reduce exposure to electromagnetic radiation: Exposure to high electromagnetic radiation is associated with elevated levels of A1c.
+Reduce exposure to electromagnetic radiation: High electromagnetic radiation exposure is associated with elevated levels of A1c.
 You can reduce electromagnetic radiation by limiting the sources, reducing exposure time, increasing the distance from the source, and using radiation shields.

 9. Achieving your target BS